-A. employ or contract for the services of the state fiscal agent or select its own fiscal agent in accordance with the Procurement Code;
+A. employ or contract for the services of the state fiscal agent or select its own fiscal agent in accordance with the Procurement Code [13-1-1 to 13-1-172 NMSA 1978];

 B. employ or contract for persons to assist it in carrying out the Retiree Health Care Act and determine the duties and compensation of these employees;